Welcome to CartGenie!

 This may either be a CMS site (recommended) or a current Webflow Ecommerce store.

 In the Migration Settings step, “enable” the toggle to import your existing orders, products, and categories.
+This feature allows you to migrate settings from an entirely separate Webflow Ecommerce site to your new CartGenie CMS site (or within the same Webflow Ecommerce site).

 The “Source: Webflow Ecommerce Site” dropdown is used to select the store you want to import to CartGenie.
 If the site you previously connected in step 1 is a WF Ecommerce site, you can use it here as the import source as well.